tbsdvl/react-launchpad/README.md

 Unlike other React toolchains, react-launchpad's design allows developers to include additional dependencies, libraries, and babel loaders as needed throughout development.

+# Installation

-# Create a new react-launchpad app
+## Create a new react-launchpad app
 To create a react-launchpad app, open a new git bash terminal and navigate to the working directory that will store a clone of the repository.

 ### npx